MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/context-persistence.md

 Get-AzContext -Name "mycontext" | Select-AzContext # Set a context with a piped Azure context object
 ```

-Like many other account and context management commands in Azure PowerShell, `Set-AzContext` and `Select-AzContext` support the `-Scope` argument so that you can control how long the context is active.
-This lets you change a single session's active context without changing the default:
+Like many other account and context management commands in Azure PowerShell, `Set-AzContext` and `Select-AzContext` support the `-Scope` argument so that you can control how long the context is active. `-Scope` lets you change a single session's active context without changing the default:

 ```azurepowershell-interactive
 Get-AzContext -Name "mycontext" | Select-AzContext -Scope Process